LAuren Fields, corporate/company/SUP Yoga & alameda yoga studio teacher

 Justice knepp, community yoga & sup yoga teacher

 Justice enjoys working with seniors and people with disabilities.
 She believes that exercise is medicine and movement brings joy.
-She earned her 320-hour Restorative Yoga certification from Aura Wellness Center.
-Justice received her SUP yoga certification with Yoga to You PDX, and her Children’s Yoga training with Yoga Playgrounds.
-She loves to bring yoga to retirement homes, the water, and schools.
+She loves to take traditional yoga out of the studio, and onto the water, into senior communities, schools, and your home.

 Justice is also a Certified Canine Rehab Practitioner, certified at the University of Tennessee.
 Her love of special populations extends across species.
 She develops rehab exercise plans for dogs post surgery or injury, and works with geriatric pets to keep them young.